 For slightly older babies, you’ll take a second option: combining major attractions with really baby-friendly play breaks.

 The London Transport Museum is super interesting, with two good kids’ play areas, and is a great place to pit stop after looking around neighbouring Covent Garden.
-The Victoria & Albert Museum has a gorgeous large courtyard with paddling pool that’s perfect for a break and some crawl time for baby.
+The Victoria & Albert Museum has a gorgeous large courtyard with a paddling pool that’s perfect for a break and some crawl time for the baby.
 If you’re by the Thames, the Tate Modern gallery also has a fun kids area and a baby-friendly café!

 While you’re riverside, the daytime activities at Southbank’s cultural precinct –think buskers galore and free puppet shows – are all naturally baby-friendly (and it’s near the London Eye ferris wheel, for the adults).
-For a more local take on the views across to Parliament and Big Ben, head to the café, bar and rooftop community garden above Southbank’s Queen Elizabeth Hall.
+For a more local take on the views across to Parliament and Big Ben, head to the café, bar, and rooftop community garden above Southbank’s Queen Elizabeth Hall.
 Prams can be carried upstairs if you have two people, or take the tiny cargo lift around the side (an experience you won’t forget in a hurry – you have to hold the button down the whole way up).

 Continuing the approach of combining adult and baby-friendly fun, head to London’s wonderful parks.
-Because a baby is usually pretty happy on any old patch of grass, smart travellers will combine park visits with another activity, like a day at Greenwich.
+Because a baby is usually pretty happy on any old patch of grass, smart travelers will combine park visits with another activity, like a day at Greenwich.
 Gorgeous for wandering around, its covered seven-day market has delicious food for picnicking on expansive grassy areas below the observatory.
 Afterwards, enticing your baby to stand with one foot either side of the Greenwich Meantime marker makes a fun photo, just remember: the observatory is on top of a very steep hill – a real workout if pushing a pram.
 (TIP: It costs £16.50 per adult to access the prime photo spot behind the museum.)
 Photo or no photo, Greenwich is easy to combine with Southbank by taking a local boat, rather than booking a cruise tour, along the Thames.
 Allow the whole day to do both.

 If you’re jaunting to another famous spot of London greenery, Hampstead Heath, go on a Friday when historic Kenwood House holds its under 5s events for £1 (10.30am-12 noon).
 Combine baby play with adult art gazing (Monet’s et al) before exploring Hampstead Heath together.